 This guidance can only give a rough idea of the right reading level for your child.
 There will be a wide range of reading abilities in any school year.
 As a rough guide, children should be able to read at least 90% of the words on the page without any problem.
 If the book is too easy, they can become bored.
 If it's too difficult, they can become frustrated, and may have to concentrate so hard on reading the words that they lose the enjoyment of understanding the story.
-It is equally important that children understand the text they have read and are able to confidently retrieve information to answer literal questions and apply their own knowledge and experiences in order to answer inferential questions relating to the text too.
+It is equally important that children understand the text they have read and are able to confidently retrieve information to answer literal questions and apply their own knowledge and experiences, in order to answer inferential questions relating to the text too.

-All children are assessed using a standardised Benchmark scheme which allows for the accuracy of their reading to be assessed in addition to their ability to retell the text and to answer comprehension questions.
+All children are assessed daily in their phonics sessions and weekly in the review lesson.
+Children in Reception and Year 1 also have summative assessments every six weeks which are used to assess progress and identify gaps in phonic knowledge.
+Children will not move to the next set of books until they show a secure knowledge of sounds and word reading on their latest assessment.
+Beyond Phase 5 phonics a standardised Benchmark scheme is used which allows for the accuracy of the children's reading to be assessed in addition to their ability to retell the text and to answer comprehension questions.
 The results of the benchmark assessment will be analysed by the child's class teacher and a decision will be made on whether the child is ready to move on to the next colour band.